SvenBroeckling/phasesix-rulebook/published/character_en.md

 ### The minimum roll

 The minimum roll is a central feature of the character.
 It specifies the result a die must have to represent a success.
-The minimum roll is taken from the lineage and is 5+ for most characters.
+The minimum roll is defined by the lineage and is 5+ for most characters.
 The "Masterly Presence" template lowers the minimum roll by 1, otherwise it can only be changed by special events or rare items, and often only for a short time.

 ### Evasion